skoona/SknServices/README.md

 engineering challenge when it comes to handling the dynamics of Electronic Delivery.

+###Core Idea
+---

 ####ContentProfile and AccessProfile are implementations of the same core idea, with side benefits.
 For lack of a better term: ContentProfile is the label adopted to represent that core idea.

-###Core Idea

 In general anything that can be accessed is considered a CONTENT TYPE.
 The specific entity that content is related to is considered a
 TOPIC TYPE.
 Both types must be fully qualified with their respective Identifiers.
 Once qualified the two are combined into a holding object called a Content Profile Entry, and given a descriptive title.

-One Content Profile Entry describes one permission, through the combination of a fully qualified content type and topic type.
+One Content Profile Entry describes one permission, through the combination of a fully qualified content type identifiers and topic type identifiers.
 It is expected that a user's collection would have many of these specialized entries, and that some entries may be shareable (reducing redundancy) with other users.
-Entries are themselves assigned to a wrapper object called a Content Profile which maintains the collection.
+Entries are themselves assigned to a wrapper object called a Content Profile which maintains a users unique collection.

 Content Profiles are the anchor back to the User Profile, via the person authentication key(PAK) or UUID they rely on as THE primary identifier.